leogoesger/redux-boilerplate/README.md

   If you already have Visual Studio installed:
   Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
   The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

+This is a project forked from react-slingshot to teach at UC DAVIS Bootcamp.